 KNOWLEDGE, SKILLS, ABILITIES, and COMPETENCY:

-1. Exhibits cooperative teamwork with other staff to accomplish the efficient operation of the program by assisting coworkers, as necessary, to meet client needs and contract requirements with no verified complaints.
+1. Exhibits cooperative teamwork with other staff to accomplish the efficient operation of the program by assisting coworkers, as necessary, to meet customer needs and contract requirements with no verified complaints.

 2. Models professionalism by appropriate dress, language, ethics and work habits 100% of the time.